Full Lifecycle Encryption

 Sharing keys at decryption means that the subscriber needs to ask the producer for the key, but what happens if the producer is offline?
 It might be asleep, out of network access or simply just broken.
 This would prevent key sharing and make the system less efficient.

+Delegated access control is a concept where an end node can voluntarily delegate permission of key sharing to any other node.
 You can delegate the control to a management node.
 This manager would then have the right to allow or say no to a key sharing request.
 This, without having access to the actual encryption keys.

 Full Lifecycle with key delegation as backup